 - A home equity loan has a fixed interest rate and the repayment is over the life of the home loan, which could be 15 or 30 years for most people.

-- This type of loan is known as a second mortgage, which means that if you fail to pay, the lender can foreclose and work with the primary lien holder.
+- This type of loan is known as a second-mortgage, which means that if you fail to pay, the lender can foreclose and work with the primary lien holder.
 Or the lender can sell the home.
 Also, the lender can wait until the bankruptcy has concluded and sell the home.

-Which Loan is Better
+Which Loan Type is Better for Home Construction

 It depends upon your circumstances.
 Getting a construction or home improvement loan allows you to do home improvements but it is on a set schedule and the money is disbursed by the lender as certain milestones are met.